 Please do not upload data from our datasets to the forum as they should not be accessed apart from through the UKDA.
 I have savd the files locally for my reference and deleted them from this post.

 Stephanie Auty - Understanding Society User Support Officer

-#7 Updated by Maddalena Ronchi 10 months ago
+#7 Updated by Maddalena Ronchi about 1 year ago

 Thank you very much Stephanie and sorry for uploading the file, it won't happen again now that I know I shouldn't do that.